bhavesh1399/bhavesh1399/README.md

 steps:

-      1) Donwload video calling App folder
+      1) Download video calling App folder
       2) Open folder in visual code

       For starting our app we have to install node_modules that's why we will install node_modules in backend and fronend folders